sregiphilip/ADS599-SP23_Team1/README.md

 ### reports
 The reports folder contains a pdf article detailing the purpose of this application and the objective we were attempting solve.
 Please refer to the article to understand the decision making process of this application.

+### main.ipynb
+This jupyter notebook file contains all of the exploration, manipulation, model building, and evaluation that was conducted for this research project.
+This is the main file for this project.

 ## **References**